Articles in this section

 The Code Builder Tutorial world should be in your library of worlds automatically, along with a tutorial world and several sample worlds to help you get started.
 Please check the version number of your Minecraft: Education Edition (it should read 1.7).
 If you have any issues, please contact support right away so we can get your Agent Trials working again.

-Log in to your Minecraft: Education Edition and give the Code Builder Tutorial a try.
+Log in to your Minecraft Education and give the Code Builder Tutorial a try.
 This in-game tutorial worldcovers the following topics:

 - Going forward